alexthompson207/whats-cookin/README.md

 - Deeper understanding of array prototype methods, and combining that with DOM manipulation.
 - Practice using array iterator methods on double-datasets to manipulate data.
 - A better understanding of OOP and how to plan/structure classes.
-- More practice with HTML and CSS, and creating a responive layout for mobile, tablet, and desktop views.
+- More practice with HTML and CSS, and creating a responsive layout for mobile, tablet, and desktop views.
 - Using proper Event Delegation while providing a clean and easy to use user interface.